-In October 2006, the Pennsylvania Department of Health requested ATSDR’s help in investigating a high number of PV cases reported in Carbon, Luzerne, and Schuylkill counties.
-ATSDR was asked to make sure that the reported cases actually had PV, and to find any other cases of PV in the tri-county area.
+In 2006, the Pennsylvania Department of Health (PADOH) asked the Agency for Toxic Substances and Disease Registry’s (ATSDR) to help investigate a higher than expected number of PV cases in Carbon, Luzerne, and Schuylkill counties (called the tri-county area).
+More specifically, they wanted ATSDR to make sure that the reported cases actually had PV and to find any other cases of PV in the tri-county area.

 ATSDR enrolled people with PV in the Pennsylvania Cancer Registry (i.e., they enrolled reported cases as well as patients who self-identified as having PV).
 ATSDR reviewed medical records and conducted genetic testing for the JAK2V617F mutation to confirm the PV diagnosis.
 Additionally, ATSDR conducted a survey of the possible cases to collect information on work and residence histories, health status, and other factors that might be related to PV.